 - Juice of half a lemon or lime (you can use vinegar here instead, but not both)

-Preparing the Chicken Madras Curry
+How to Make Chicken Madras Curry

-Cut the chicken into strips or cubes and put aside.
-Heat the oil and add the onions and cook until they start to soften which will be about 5 or 6 mins.
 Once the onions have started to brown add the chillies, the garlic and the ginger and cook for a further 2-3 minutes.
 Then add the turmeric, cumin, coriander, curry leaves and chilli powder and leave to cook for a further minute or so.

 In that time, season the chicken you set aside earlier with the salt and pepper and add to the pan and cook stirring the pan until the chicken begins to go golden brown all over.